mllpresearch/ESO-dataset/README.md

 <!--- * 287 hours of English-language manually transcribed speech data in the oncology domain. --->
 * 745 hours of English-language speech data in the oncology domain, of which 287 hours are manually transcribed data.
-* 3 full sets of timed transcriptions: official non-verbatim transcriptions, automatically noise-filtered transcriptions and automatically verbatimized transcriptions.
+* 3 full sets of timed manual transcriptions.
-* 18 hours of speech data with both manually revised verbatim transcriptions and official non-verbatim transcriptions, split in 2 independent validation-evaluation partitions for 2 realistic ASR tasks (with vs. without previous knowledge of the speaker).
+* Both, dev and test sets with temporally aligned manual translations.

 <!--- CITATION